-To this end, the Group will allot ₱[800] to ₱[1,000] million from the Offer for the development, incubation and launch of new products.
+To this end, the Group will allot ₱300 million from the Offer for the development, incubation and launch of new products.
 Armed with substantial resources and an unparalleled understanding of the new generation of drinkers, the Group will continue introducing new and innovative products as well as heritage offerings that shall set higher the standards higher for drinking.